miskiw/sqs-queue-processor/README.md

 # sqs-queue-processor
-Event based SQS Queue processor.
-This library allows you to easily control the flow of data out of your SQS Queues based on your expected requirements.
-Will perform 'Long Polling' on the SQS queue.
+Event based AWS SQS (Simple Queue Service) Queue processor.
+This library allows you to easily control the flow of data out of your SQS queues based on your expected requirements.
+Will perform 'Long Polling' on the SQS queue by default.

 ## Installation